 As an alternative, if you have a steady hand, you can "draw" the line of colored paint freestyle.
 "Cutting in" does not just involve trim, but this is the most common place where you will do this.

-- The opportunity to get to painting immediately--minimal preparations.
+- The opportunity to get to painting immediately with minimal preparations.

-- Instant gratification--you see the colors right away and can make adjustments, if necessary.
+- The instant gratification of seeing the colors right away and can make adjustments, if necessary.

 - Reducing your cost because you are not buying expensive painter's tape.

 - No time spent waiting for the paint to dry before you can remove the tape.

 - One errant move can slop colored paint on white trim, which can be hard to cover up.